chiisann/act_analyze/README.md

 ```

 ## Note
-You can see the example that is my Tweet's analyzed data with table and graph in **tweets_2020042901 成功1.csv** file opened by Excel.
+You can see the example that is my Tweet's analyzed data with table and graph in **result.csv** file opened by Excel.

 ## Reference Material
 - https://note.com/got1229/n/nedea8af73cea
 - https://qiita.com/i_am_miko/items/a2e5168e619ed37afeb9

-## NOOOOO
-ちなみに4月のツイートを誤って全消ししてしまいました